Philadelphia Big 5: Addition of Drexel and Big 5 Classic (2023–present)

-Throughout the Big 5's existence, some suggested adding Drexel.
-Drexel is a member of the City 6, which is an intra-city intramural competition among the six schools.
-These talks amplified during the 2006–07 season, as Drexel beat three of the four Big 5 teams it played, but no changes were made.
+Throughout the Big 5's existence, some had suggested adding Drexel.
+Drexel had already been a member of the City 6, which is an intra-city intramural competition among the six schools.
+These talks amplified during the 2006–07 season when Drexel beat three of the four Big 5 teams it played.
+However, no changes were made.

 In December 2022, The Athletic reported that administrators at the Big 5 schools and Drexel were discussing "trying to find a way to resuscitate the Big 5."
 The meetings came after a sparsely attended Big 5 doubleheader at the Palestra.
 According to The Athletic, talks about reforms to the Big 5 began prior to the doubleheader as school administrators felt there was a decline in the series due to Villanova's recent dominance and many of the top local recruits opting not to play college basketball in Philadelphia.

 In January 2023, the Big 5 announced a new format for the men's competition, which would include the addition of Drexel as a member of the series.
 In the new format, the six teams are split into two three-team pods, who play each other in November.
 On the first Saturday in December, the "Big 5 Classic", a triple-header showcase event, is held with a fifth place, third place, and championship game all taking place at the Wells Fargo Center (now Xfinity Mobile Arena).
 Some criticized the move as it eliminated the full round-robin nature of the Big 5, and many had wanted the Big 5 Classic to take place at the Palestra, where all Big 5 games used to take place.

 In June 2024, the athletic directors of the Big 5 member schools introduced the women's Big 5 Classic, along with the addition of Drexel for the women's competition.
 Like the men's showcase, the six teams are split into the same two pods, and a same-day, triple-header event is held on the day before the men's edition of the showcase, the first Friday in December.
 However, unlike the men's showcase, the women's event is held at the Finneran Pavilion, located on the campus of Villanova University.
+In 2025, the women's Big 5 Classic was moved to the first Sunday in December, one day after the men's edition.